-I spent one full day exploring Machu Picchu Mountain and have put together this Machu Picchu Guide for everything you need to know before you go!
+I spent one full day exploring Machu Picchu Mountain and have put together this complete guide which includes everything you need to know before you go!

 Click Here to search for all trekking Machu Picchu options and book online!

 Train + Bus to Machu Picchu

 The easier option is by taking the train and bus combo from Cusco with an overnight stay in Aguas Calientes, the town below Machu Picchu.